7.04 Fire Safety

 Students, faculty, and staff must evacuate a building when the fire alarm sounds using the nearest exit or the exit farthest from the fire or smoke and not re-enter a building until authorized by UNI police officers.
 University facilities not located on campus come under the jurisdiction of the municipality in which they are located.

 The use of an open flame is prohibited unless approved by the Safety Officer or designee.
-Information and a request for an open flame permit/pyrotechnic can be obtained by visiting https://ehso.uni.edu/open-flame.
+Information and a request for an open flame/pyrotechnic permit can be obtained by visiting https://risk.uni.edu/open-flame.
 Open flame equipment for instructional and maintenance purposes shall meet all safety requirements and reasonable precautions shall be taken in their operation to prevent personal injury and/or property damage.

-Electrical space heaters generally are not allowed in any University buildings.
-Exceptions to allow the use of space heaters can only be granted by authorization from the requesting employee’s/student’s Division Vice President (8.11 Energy Efficiency Policy).
+- Electrical space heaters generally are not allowed in any University buildings.
+Exceptions to allow the use of space heaters can only be granted by authorization from the requesting employee’s/student’s division head (8.11 Energy Efficiency Policy).
 Should an exception be granted, space heaters must be connected directly to wall outlets and are to be disconnected at night or when leaving the area.
 Electric space heaters must be UL listed and equipped with tip over protection.
 The use of extension cords with space heaters is prohibited.
-Electrical heaters may not be used in residence halls unless authorized by the Executive Director of DOR or designee.
+Electrical heaters may not be used in residence halls unless authorized by the Executive Director of UHD or designee.